Nutrition Services Division Management Bulletin

 - The Meal Count Worksheet for School with Tracks assists school sites with multiple tracks in computing daily meal count edit checks.

 - The Meal Count Edit Check - Monthly Worksheet assists school sites in computing their monthly free, reduced-price, and paid category numbers for comparison against their actual daily meal counts.

 Schools on Provision 2 or 3 non-base years may use the sample Provision 2 and 3 Meal Count Edit Check Worksheet.

 Any one of the following meal count edit checks may be used for RCCIs:

 - The Meal Count Sheet assists RCCIs in computing daily meal count edit checks.

 - The Site Daily Meal Count and Meal Count Edit Worksheet #1 includes space to record student names.

 - The Site Daily Meal Count and Meal Count Edit Worksheet #2 includes space to record adult meal counts.

 - The Daily Meal Count Sheet includes space to record the student names, school attended, and meal counts for staff.

-If you have any questions regarding edit checks or this year’s attendance factor, please contact your county SNP Specialist by downloading the SNP contact list (form SNP 21) available in the CNIPS Download Forms Section, or by calling 800-952-5609 and selecting #2 on your phone keypad for SNPs, then listen for further options.
+If you have any questions regarding edit checks or this year’s attendance factor, please contact your county SNP Specialist by downloading the SNP contact list (form Caseload SNP) available in the CNIPS Download Forms Section, or by calling 800-952-5609 and selecting #2 on your phone keypad for SNPs, then listen for further options.